How to Onboard an Unfamiliar Codebase Using AI

 One of the best ways to learn how a system actually behaves is to debug something in it.
 Reading code tells you what the system is supposed to do.
 Debugging tells you what it actually does, where assumptions break down, and what the real data flow looks like under live conditions.

 When you encounter an error, do not just try to fix it immediately.
 Use the debugging process as a learning exercise.
-Paste the stack trace, the relevant code, and a description of what you were doing, then ask AI to explain what the error means, where in the system it is coming from, and what it reveals about how that part of the codebase works.
+Paste the stack trace, the relevant code, and a description of what you were doing, then ask AI:

-- Ask whether this type of error is likely to appear elsewhere in the codebase, given the same pattern
+- Whether this type of error is likely to appear elsewhere, given the same pattern

-Using Chatly's AI coder for this kind of diagnostic work gives you an explanation and a fix analysis in the same place, which is more useful during onboarding than a pure fix suggestion, because understanding the cause is the actual goal.
+Always ask for the cause before the fix.
+Using an AI Coder for debugging and code explanation gives you both the diagnosis and the fix in the same place, which is more useful during onboarding than a fix suggestion alone.
+Understanding the cause is the actual goal.

-Most codebases are underdocumented, and the documentation that does exist is written by people who already know the system well enough to skip the parts that seem obvious to them.
-The most useful documentation you can create early in your onboarding is documentation written for yourself.
+Most codebases are underdocumented, and the documentation that does exist is written by people who already know the system well enough to skip the parts that seem obvious.
+The most useful documentation you can create early in onboarding is documentation written for yourself.

 - An architecture overview in plain language with your own annotations